Mohammad-Shoeb-Faizan/Omnifood/README.md

 There are no tests to run for this project.

-For any questions or inquiries, please contact Kendayao at kendayao@gmail.com.
+For any questions or inquiries, please contact Mohammad Shoeb Faizan at shoebfaizan71@gmail.com.